Canada at the 2020 Summer Olympics: Table tennis

 Canada qualified three athletes into the table tennis competition.
 Eugene Wang secured a men's spot for his third Olympics, with Zhang Mo going to her fourth in the women's side, by winning the singles competition at the 2020 ITTF North American Olympic Qualification Tournament in Kitchener, Ontario, Canada.
 The duo also won the inaugural mixed doubles competition to qualify for that event.
 Wang later gave up his singles spot in favour of Jeremy Hazin to focus on the mixed doubles.

 Taekwondo

 Canada qualified two taekwondo practitioners.
 Skylar Park qualified directly for the women's lightweight category (57 kg) by finishing among the top five in the World Taekwondo Olympic Rankings at the end of the qualification period.
 In late June 2021, Yvette Yong was allocated an unused quota spot from the 2020 Oceania Qualification Tournament, bringing the team to two athletes.
 The team was officially named on July 2, 2021.

-Women

 Tennis

 Canada qualified five tennis players (two men and three women).
 Milos Raonic and Denis Shapovalov were also listed in the rankings but declined the opportunity to attend the Games.
 The team was officially named on June 29, 2021.
-On July 12, 2021, Bianca Andreescu withdrew from the tournament citing the effects of the Covid-19 pandemic, which meant the team was reduced to five athletes.
+On July 12, 2021, Bianca Andreescu withdrew from the tournament citing the effects of the COVID-19 pandemic, which meant the team was reduced to five athletes.
 The team was further reduced to four athletes when Vasek Pospisil withdrew.